 Updates to the WrestleMania 38 card

-WWE announced today that the bout will now feature Randy Orton and Riddle defending against two teams – The Street Profits and Alpha Academy, the former champions.
-The match was originally announced as The Profits vs. RK-Bro, but now the former champions have been added.
+WWE has made a few more changes to the card for WrestleMania 38.

-WWE has also confirmed the Triple Threat for the RAW Tag Team Titles for Night Two of WrestleMania 38, or WrestleMania Sunday.
+We noted before how AJ Styles vs. WWE Hall of Famer Edge was originally announced for WrestleMania Sunday, but then pulled from that listing and was not assigned to any night for a week or so.
+WWE then added the match back to WrestleMania Sunday, but now it is listed for WrestleMania Saturday.

-On a related note, the Fatal 4 Way for the WWE Women’s Tag Team Titles is no longer assigned to a night as of this writing.
-WWE previously had the match set for WrestleMania Sunday, but now the match is listed for Friday or Saturday.
-WWE should be confirming the bout for Night One or Night Two soon.
-The match will see Carmella and Queen Zelina Vega defend against Sasha Banks and Naomi, Natalya and Sasha Banks, plus Liv Morgan and Rhea Ripley.
+On a related note, the Fatal 4 Way for the WWE Women’s Tag Team Titles is now listed for WrestleMania Sunday.
+The match was originally announced for WrestleMania Sunday, but then it was listed for Friday or Saturday.
+Now that Natalya and Shayna Baszler have been added to make it a Fatal 4 Way, WWE has confirmed the bout for Night Two of WrestleMania 38.

 WrestleMania 38 will take place on Saturday, April 2 and Sunday, April 3 from AT&T Stadium in Arlington, Texas.
 Below is the current announced card: